alfonsobries/laravel-commentable/README.md

 $comment = $blogPost->addCommentFrom($user, 'my comment');
 ```

-3. You can also comment with the User model (or the model that implements the `CanComment` contract) by using the `comment` method.
+3. You can also comment with the User model (or the model that implements the `CanCommentInterface` contract) by using the `comment` method.

 ```php
 $user = User::first();